 This list is all of my favorites things (and some other stuff) to put into my fluid art!
 Some are requirements (well, to me they are), and some are just nice to have, but it’s what I’ve come to like after some trial and error.
 We all do it differently!

 I buy almost everything from Dick Blick because I like their selection the best and their prices are competitive.
 I’ve also found their shipping speed (even the free) to be better most of the time.
 Their biggest competitor once took a week to put my stuff in a box when I paid for shipping to get something on time – not okay.
 They aren’t sponsoring this post (hey, Dick Blick – wanna sponsor me?), this is just my experience.
-Sometimes you can grab a deal from Amazon, but you run the risk of getting old materials that have been sitting in a warehouse ever since warehouses were invented.
+Sometimes you can grab a deal from Amazon, but make sure you buy from a reputable seller or you run the risk of getting old materials that have been sitting in a warehouse ever since warehouses were invented.

 (Full disclosure/disclaimer: This post is not sponsored by anyone, but I have included some affiliate links.
-I only link to places I shop!)
+Just another way to support your friendly neighborhood artist!)

 This is the base for all of the paintings!
 My numero uno!
 My bread and butter!
 All of the paints are mixed into this stuff.
 Pouring medium reduces crazing (crevices in the paint) and leaves a nice glossy finish.
 It’s expensive and I’ve noticed the price fluctuates a bit, so shop around.
 The big art supply websites typically have the best prices, but once in a while you can get a deal on Amazon.